National Competition Structure

 Pathways is a rebranding of Tennis NZ’s national competition structure and represents every aspiring players' first steps into high-level competitive tennis.
 The structure is built on extensive research, designed to create quality tournament opportunities for all up and coming tennis players - giving them the necessary match play experience to excel as they grow and progress as players.

 The NZ Tennis Championships, is the premier NZ Open tournaments for men and women, are held in December each year.
-Aotearoa Maori Tennis Association, NZ Wheelchair Tennis and Seniors Tennis NZ also run National tournaments annually.
+Aotearoa Maori Tennis Association, NZ Wheelchair Tennis and Tennis NZ Masters also run National tournaments annually.

 Regions and Associations host Open and Junior events throughout the year which are sanctioned on the Tennis NZ Calendar.
 In addition there are a variety of local competitions at facilities throughout the country.

-The AON Junior Masters tournaments are designed to give all aspiring juniors in New Zealand a clear competitive pathway.
+The Junior Masters tournaments are designed to give all aspiring juniors in New Zealand a clear competitive pathway.

 What is the Junior Masters Points Race?